ankith-v/InvMgmt-SB-CRUD/README.md

 Runs on port 8080 by default

-Configuration for the database : src/main/resources/application.properties
+Configuration for the database : `src/main/resources/application.properties` following are the changes to be made : <br>
 spring.datasource.username = {replace with username}<br>
 spring.datasource.password= {replace with password}